scilus/nf-scil/docs/VALIDATION.md

 ### description

-Give a good, but concise description of what the module does.
-If there is multiple use-case, or that specifying some inputs changes the behavior of the module, mention it clearly here.
+Give a good, but concise description of what the `module` or `subworkflow` does.
+If there are multiple use-case, or that specifying some inputs changes some behaviors, mention it clearly here.
+For `subworkflows`, give a thorough listing of the steps included and describe them briefly, referring to the `modules` and `subworkflows` used to perform them.

 ### inputs and outputs